KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Discussion

 \subsection{CNNs vs ViT}

 Our results highlight the distinct, complementary strengths of Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs) for nuclei detection and classification.
-ViTs excel at modelling long-range spatial dependencies via self-attention, making them adept at integrating tissue context.
-In contrast, CNNs remain unparalleled at learning the fine-grained, local morphological features that are often the primary discriminative information in histopathology.
+ViTs excel at modelling long-range spatial dependencies through self-attention, making them adept at integrating tissue context.
+In contrast, CNNs remain unparalleled at learning the fine-grained local morphological features that are often the primary discriminative information in histopathology.
+To further investigate this point within our own framework, we compared CNN- and transformer-based encoder backbones for KongNet on the MONKEY dataset.
+As shown in Table~\ref{ablation_vit_encoder_monkey} of the Supplementary Material, the CNN-based EfficientNetV2-L encoder achieved the strongest overall performance.

 This dichotomy is evident in the PanNuke results (Table~\ref{pannuke_table}).
 Our CNN-based KongNet excelled at classifying cell types defined by their distinct nuclear morphology, such as inflammatory, connective, and dead cells.
 ViT-based models such as CellViT and CellNuc-DETR showed an advantage in classifying neoplastic and epithelial nuclei categories, where the surrounding tissue architecture provides a crucial context to which ViTs are better suited.
 The MONKEY Challenge results (Table~\ref{monkey_table_final}) further support this: in a task where subtle morphological differences between lymphocytes and monocytes are key and broader context is less informative, CNN-based models, including ours, outperformed ViT-based approaches.